Router Configuration

 - "Content-Type" # Must be allowed

-- "Mcp-Session-Id" # For MCP, must support this Key in requests, otherwise Streamable HTTP won't work properly
+- "Mcp-Session-Id" # For MCP, it's necessary to support carrying this key in the request, otherwise Streamable HTTP cannot be used normally

 exposeHeaders:

-- "Mcp-Session-Id" # For MCP, must expose this Key when CORS is enabled, otherwise Streamable HTTP won't work properly
+- "Mcp-Session-Id" # For MCP, this key must be exposed when CORS is enabled, otherwise Streamable HTTP cannot be used normally

-allowCredentials: true # Whether to add Access-Control-Allow-Credentials: true header
+allowCredentials: true # Whether to add the Access-Control-Allow-Credentials: true header

 servers:

-- name: "mock-user-svc" # Service name, must match server in routers
+- name: "mock-server" # Service name, must be consistent with the server in routers

 namespace: "user-service" # Service namespace, used for service grouping